 Leading biomedical informatician Michael Hogarth, MD, has joined UC San Diego Health as Clinical Research Information Officer (CRIO) and director of the Altman Clinical and Translational Research Institute (ACTRI) Biomedical Informatics unit.
 Dr. Hogarth most recently served as Professor of Clinical Medicine and Vice-chair for Informatics in the Department of Pathology at UC Davis.
-Dr. Hogarth joins the Department of Medicine and the Health System Department of Biomedical Informatics (DBMI).
-Faculty in the Health System DBMI pursue a tripartite mission of service, research, and training.
+Dr. Hogarth joins the Department of Medicine and UC San Diego Health's Department of Biomedical Informatics (DBMI).
+Faculty in the UC San Diego Health DBMI pursue a tripartite mission of service, research, and training.

 Dr. Hogarth will serve as CRIO, reporting jointly to Drs.
 Gary S. Firestein and Christopher Longhurst.
 In this role, he will lead efforts to align and integrate resources in Information Services with clinical research informatics, including ACTRI services.
 He will also develop and optimize strategies to use our current technology and systems to support the integration of research with patient care, including the use of the electronic medical record (EMR) for clinical trial recruitment and EMR data for observational research.